-343 Figure 3 (b) shows diurnal variations of predicted viscosity of total OA using 344 measured T and RH during the SOAS campaign (Hu et al., 2016).
-During 10:00 - 20:00 345 when RH < 70 % and T > 298 K, three simulations using different $T{g,org}$ values predict that total OA occur as semi-solid with the predicted viscosity of $10^2 - 10^7$ Pa s and the 346 347 mixing times less than 1 hour.
-Particles are predicted to have low viscosity of < 1 Pa s 348 adopting a liquid phase during nighttime.
-The lowest viscosity occurs around 5:00 -349 6:00 with RH > 95 %.
-Here we did not consider the effects of the diurnal variations of 350 volatility distributions, as they did not vary dramatically over the campaign period 351 (Saha et al., 2017).
-Besides T and RH, diurnal variation of ambient aerosol phase state 352 also depends on particle chemical composition and mixing states.
-Organic particles in 353 Amazon were found to be more viscous at night than the daytime due to the influence 354 of biomass burning that may form non-liquid particles (Bateman et al., 2017).
-Particles 355 in a mixed forest in northern Michigan were also found more viscous at night despite 356 higher RH than the daytime, due to the formation of high molar mass organic 357 compounds and smaller inorganic sulfate mass fractions (Slade et al., 2019).
-Phase state 358 measurements during daytime and nighttime at Atlanta suggested that the ambient particle phase state was influenced by OA composition, the presence of inorganic ions, 359 360 aerosol liquid water and particle mixing state (Ditto et al., 2019).
+Figure 3b shows diurnal variations of predicted viscosity of total OA using measured T and RH during the SOAS campaign (Hu et al., 2016).
+During 10:00-20:00 LT (local time) when RH < 70% and $T > 298 \,\mathrm{K}$, three simulations using different $T{g,org}$ values predict that total OA occurs as semisolid with the predicted viscosity of 10^2-10^7 Pa s and the mixing times of less than 1 h.
+Particles are predicted to have a low viscosity of < 1 Pas, adopting a liquid phase during nighttime.
+The lowest viscosity occurs around 05:00- $06:00 \, \text{LT}$ with RH > 95 %.
+Here we did not consider the effects of the diurnal variations of volatility distributions, as they did not vary dramatically over the campaign period (Saha et al., 2017).
+Besides T and RH, diurnal variation of ambient aerosol phase state also depends on particle chemical composition and mixing states.
+Organic particles in the Amazon were found to be more viscous at night than the daytime due to the influence of biomass burning that may form nonliquid particles (Bateman et al., 2017).
+Particles in a mixed forest in northern Michigan, USA, were also found more viscous at night despite higher RH than the daytime, due to the formation of high molar mass organic compounds and smaller inorganic sulfate mass fractions (Slade et al., 2019).
+Phase-state measurements during daytime and nighttime at Atlanta, USA, suggested that the ambient particle phase state was influenced by OA composition, the presence of inorganic ions, aerosol liquid water, and particle mixing state (Ditto et al., 2019).

-2 3.2 T{g,org} at 11 global sites
+3.2 $T{g,org}$ at 11 global sites

-Figure 4 summarizes $T{g,org}$ at 11 sites where the measured volatility 363 364 distributions with volatility bins of four or more are available (Table S3).
-We did not 365 include the data with narrower volatility ranges which may not correctly characterize 366 the properties of ambient SOA (Bilde et al., 2015), and thus may not be appropriate for estimating volatility distributions and it would result in unrealistically low T{g} without 367 considering realistically low C^ bins.
-Note that a narrow VBS may still be useful for 368 369 efficiency in 3-dimentional chemical transport models for SOA evaporation and 370 condensation under a narrow range of ambient temperature variations (Kostenidou et 371 al., 2018).
+Figure 4 summarizes $T{\rm g,org}$ at 11 sites where the measured volatility distributions with volatility bins of four or more are available (Table S3).
+We did not include the data with narrower volatility ranges which may not correctly characterize the properties of ambient SOA (Bilde et al., 2015), and thus may not be appropriate for estimating volatility distributions or would result in unrealistically low $T{\rm g}$ without considering realistically low C^ bins.
+Note that a narrow VBS may still be useful for efficiency in three-dimensional chemical transport models for SOA evaporation and condensation under a narrow range of ambient temperature variations (Kostenidou et al., 2018).